-COLORED AUTOMORPHISM PROBLEMS.
 Given a graph, a symmetry is a permutation of its vertices that maps edges to edges.
 In case of directed graphs, edge orientations must be preserved.
-In the Graph Automorphism problem one seeks all symmetries of a given graph, e.g., in terms of group generators.
-It is known that all graphs except for an exponentially small family have no symmetries [12, p.
+The Graph Automorphism problem must find all symmetries of a given graph, e.g., in terms of group generators.8 It is known that all graphs except for an exponentially small family have no symmetries [14, p.
 1461].
 No worst-case polynomial-time algorithms are known for this problem, but it is commonly believed not to be NP-complete unless P=NP.
-Polynomial-time algorithms are available in many special cases [12, p.
+Polynomial-time algorithms are available in many special cases [14, p.
 1511].
-Generic algorithms [17, 16] are based on linear-time partition refinement passes; a simple version finishes in three passes for all but an exponentially small family of graphs [12, p.
+Generic algorithms [20, 19] are based on linear-time partition refinement passes; a simple version finishes in three passes for all but an exponentially small family of graphs [14, p.
 1513].

-The Graph Automorphism problem may be constrained by vertex labels - symmetries must map each vertex into a vertex with the same label.
-Label constraints are computationally easy and can be formally reduced to plain graph automorphism.
-Labels are often expressed by integers and called colors (no relation to graph coloring).
-Another extension is to colored hypergraphs - symmetries must map hyperedges to hyperedges (of the same cardinality because no two vertices can map to one).
-The colored hypergraph automorphism problem reduces to the colored graph automorphism via the bipartite graph of the hypergraph.
-This graph contains a vertex for each hypergraph vertex and hyperedge, and connects them with edges according to the hypergraph's incidence relation.
-Graph vertices in the hyper-edge part are painted with a new color, and other vertices retain their original colors.
+The Graph Automorphism problem is often constrained by vertex labels - symmetries must map each vertex into a vertex with the same label.
+In practice, label constraints do not introduce any computational difficulties and can be formally reduced to plain graph automorphism.
+They can be thought of as integers and are often called colors (this has nothing to do with the graph coloring problem).
+Another extension is to consider general colored hypergraphs rather than colored graphs.
+Symmetries must map hyperedges to hyperedges (of the same cardinality because no two vertices can map to one).

+The colored hypergraph automorphism problem easily reduces to the colored graph automorphism via the bipartite graph of the hypergraph (which represents each vertex and each hyperedge by a vertex, and connects them with edges according to the incidence relation of the hypergraph).
+Graph vertices in the hyper-edge part are painted with a new color, and other vertices preserve their colors.

-Brendan McKay implemented a practical algorithm for Graph Automorphism [17] in a software package called NAUTY [18], which has been continually improved for the last 20 years (version 2.0 released in 2001).
-NAUTY has been integrated into the computational group theory system GAP [22] by means of the GRAPE package [20].
+Brendan McKay implemented a practical algorithm for Graph Automorphism [20] in a software package called NAUTY [21], which has been continually improved for the last 20 years (version 2.0 released in 2001).
+NAUTY has been integrated into the computational group theory system GAP [25] by means of the GRAPE package [23].
 This integration enables efficient group-theoretic operations on the results returned by NAUTY and facilitates some of our proposed algorithms.
-In 1998, Manku et al. [16] claimed speed-ups over a pre-2.0 version of NAUTY in the context of hardware verification.
-However, their code is not generic (built into a larger system) and is no longer supported.
+In 1998, the work in [19] claimed speed improvements over a pre-2.0 version of NAUTY in the context of hardware verification.
+However, their code is not generic (is built into an application-specific system) and is no longer supported.